microsoft/verona/experiments/process_sandbox/README.md

 -----------------

 For each sandbox instance, the parent creates two anonymous shared memory objects.
-One object is large and will be used for the sandbox's heap.
+The first object is used for the sandbox's heap.
-The large object is mapped at the same address in both the parent and a child process, allowing intra-sandbox pointers to have the same values in both.
+This object is mapped at the same address in both the parent and a child process, allowing intra-sandbox pointers to have the same values in both.
 This is mapped read-write in both processes.

-The smaller object is a single page, used for the snmalloc page map that covers the large region.
+The other object is a shared memory region used for the snmalloc page map that covers the sandbox's heap.
-This is mapped read-write in the parent over the region of the pagemap that contains metadata for the large region.
-It is mapped read-only in the child.
+It is mapped read-write in the parent and read-only in the child.
 Updates to the pagemap are infrequent.

 The parent has a boundary allocator associated with the sandbox that allows allocation in the sandbox's heap.